-- Assessment of students' progress is based solely on internal tests. - Assessment data are inaccurate or have little validity. - Teachers have a poor knowledge of students' individual achievements and their learning needs. - Teachers give little feedback to students and they seldom mark students' work.
-Students are unaware of the results from assessments. - Teachers make very little use of the assessment results to modify their work.
+- Assessment of students' progress is based solely on internal tests. - Assessment data are inaccurate or have little validity. - Teachers have a poor knowledge of students' individual achievements and their learning needs. - Teachers make very little use of the assessment results to modify their work. - Teachers give little feedback to students and they seldom mark students' work. - Students may be unaware of the results from assessments.